knative/test-infra/tools/provenance-generator/README.md

 Run `export $(cat pkg/testdata/.env | xargs)` to load test env available in prow

-`go run main.go --clone-json pkg/testdata/clone.json --image-refs pkg/testdata/image-refs.txt --file-checksum potato`
+`go run main.go --clone-log pkg/testdata/clone.json --image-refs pkg/testdata/image-refs.txt --file-checksum potato`

 We need to read this and build an in-toto statement that looks like this: